ejoubaud/modjo-logbook/README.md

       - they're only ever updated in transactions, to avoid race-conditions updating those complex objects
       - functional collections: all the functions in their respective modules are non-mutating, they're only meant to be browsed and modified via those functions (consider their structure private)
     - **collections**:
       - `sendList`: List of sends for a given user.
-There's one stored per user and it's kept
+There's one stored per user.
       - `sendSummary`: List of sends for all users.
 Contains a hash of users, assigns them a short id (to save storage bytes), and uses a `sendList` under the hood to store and order everyone's sends.
 Each send references the short id of its user (as opposed to `sendList` where the single owner is the document's id)
   - **calculated**: The remaining collections are calculated from the stored ones (directly or indirectly), and usually cached using `reselect`:
     - `sendMap`: from `sendList`, stores the current send status for each color/sector pair, depending on whether it was never sent, last sent (actual send) or last cleared.
 Used to display the colors on the gym's map when a color is selected, and to generate the `colorMap`